If you are invited for a network engineer interview, you should answer a couple of questions before you start preparing for the big day:

-- What Firewall do you personally consider as the most secure one and why?
+- What Firewall do you personally consider the most secure one and why?

 - Do you know what means to bridge the VPNs?
-Where it is used?
+Where do we use it?

-- What is the reason why we shoudl use secondary router also?
+- What is the reason why we should use secondary router also?

 - What are the layers in TCP/IP protocol?

-- Can you define various types of Sockets and where we can find it?
+- Can you define various types of Sockets and where we can find them?

 - What represents the majority part of worldwide NSP revenue today?

 - How would you reduce the watts per bit to ensure the higher efficiency of a computer network?
-Describe the process and the steps you will take.
+Describe the process and the steps you would take.

-- Describe the latest time you had to troubleshoot a network.
+- Describe the last time you had to troubleshoot a network.
 What was the problem and what steps did you take to eliminate the problem?